 - If you are giving your child a stipend each month, elect a date by which they will be financially independent again.

 - If you are loaning money, establish how much time your child has to repay the loan.

 - If your child is moving back into the house, decide on a move-out date, just as would be stipulated on an apartment lease.

 If you agree to pay off your child's credit card debt, insist that this is a one-time offer.
-If your child believes you will bail out him or her every time he or she can't pay the bill, he or she may never learn the risks and rewards associated with credit.
+If your child believes they will be bailed out every time they can't pay the bill, they may never learn the risks and rewards associated with credit.

-Require an adult child who lives at home to help with household responsibilities—financial and otherwise.
+Require an adult child who lives at home to help with household responsibilities —financial and otherwise.
 You could charge a small amount of rent to help pay for household expenses.
-This tactic will encourage your child to save and remind him or her that the situation is temporary.
+This tactic will encourage your child to save and remind them that the situation is temporary.